RanjithKuncheerathodi/phd-cndl/solutions.md

 ### How do you define the transition time?
 Transition time is the time taken by a system or process to move from one state to another.
 In the context of this example, it specifically denotes the time taken for various brain regions to transition from a desynchronized state to a synchronized state.

-To calculate the transition time, the start time of the state change (desynchronization to synchronization) is recorded, along with the peak time of the transition just before it begins to decline.
-The transition time is then determined as the difference between the peak time and the start time.
-This process is repeated for all the observed transitions.
+To transition time is calculated as the time when global synchrony start increase upto when it begin to flat (around 90% of the peak time).

 ### What is the average transition time you observe?
 Include units!
-Average transition time: 69.15 sec (Epileptic seizures can range from several seconds to several minutes!).
+Average transition time: 92.5 sec (Epileptic seizures can range from several seconds to several minutes!).

 <img src='All295.png' width="1000">